 Edward French was a 71 year old photographer who was robbed and killed at Twin Peaks Looking out in California about three weeks ago.
 A police spokesperson at the time said that he was approached by a young man and woman before he was shot and his camera was stolen.
 KTVU reports that two people have now been arrested by San Francisco police.

 The pair, 19 year old Patterson resident, Lamone Mims, and 20 year old Fantasy Decuir of San Francisco have been charged with the murder.
 The pair were caught as a result of leads from an armed robbery on July 28th of a 53 year old man and 33 year old woman.
-The prosecution also say they the murder on video.
+The prosecution also says they have the murder on video.

 Burhan Ozbilici, the photographer who documented the assassination of Russian Ambassador to Turkey, won the World Press Photo of the Year.
 On December 19, 2016, he was at an exhibition opening in Ankara, when the incident occurred.
 As he said back then, he was only doing his job.
 As the crowd started panicking, Ozbilici remained calm and documented what he witnessed.
 The photo went viral almost instantly and the reactions were different and pretty intense.